Railway Safety Regulator

-The Railway Safety Regulator (RSR) is an agency of the government of South Africa, headquartered in Midrand, Johannesburg that regulates railway safety.
+The Railway Safety Regulator (RSR) is an agency of the government of South Africa, headquartered in Midrand, Gauteng that regulates railway safety.

 The agency oversees railway safety, conducts audits and inspections and investigates accidents and incidents related to railways.

 The National Railway Safety Regulator Act No. 16 of 2002 established the RSR.

 The RSR’s oversight role begins before the first train leaves the station.
 To operate on the South African rail network, train operators must apply to the RSR for a safety permit, demonstrating that they meet prescribed operational requirements.

 Affairs

-The RSR's Head Office is situated at Building 4, Waterfall Point Office Park in Midrand, Johannesburg Metropolitan Municipality.
+The RSR's Head Office is situated at Building 4, Waterfall Point Office Park in Midrand, near central Johannesburg.
 Building 2 in the same complex houses the central region office of the RSR.
 The RSR has other regional offices in Cape Town (Long Street Building) and Durban (Embassy Building).

-It previously had its head office in Waterview Corner in Bruma, Johannesburg Municipality; and later in the Lake Buena Vista Building in Centurion, Tshwane Municipality.
+It previously had its head office in Braamfontein, Johannesburg; then in Waterview Corner in Bruma, Johannesburg Municipality; and later in the Lake Buena Vista Building in Centurion, near Pretoria.
 It formerly had its Cape Town office in the Paul Sauer Building.